A step by step guide to the preparation for your first race.

 As you may be out doing a 35k loop for several hours, it’s also essential to carry food and drink, most packs will come with a type of bladder and if, like me, you can get a good sweat on, then 2lts is essential for a days riding.
 I also carry a hearty high energy snack, like flapjacks, banana and peanut butter sandwich, nuts, etc, plus the energy gels are good, with a caffein shot one being kept as a last resort for the final transition on race day if you are totally goosed!
 Also tools, cable ties and a split link for the chain are a must too.
 A timepiece of some description is needed, as you need to keep an eye on your times.
 A bit of white duct tape on your top tube and a pen is a handy tip, I shall explain in the next bit!

-The Format Most Gravity Enduros run a similar format, its pretty simple really.
+Most Gravity Enduros run a similar format, its pretty simple really.
 In the UK Gravity Enduro you practice from 9am saturday morning till about 3pm saturday afternoon.
 This involves doing the full loop, which will incorporate all five stages, linked together by transitions.
 Transitions are mostly a steady uphill fire-road/quad track/trail centre type track, to take you up to the start of each separate Stage.
 You are not timed on these transitions, but do need to be at each Stage by a certain time, so a good level of fitness is also essential.
 I like to know all the transition times (which are usually signposted at the start of each one) and time them on the saturday, to see how my pace compares.
 The aim of this is to be as steady as you can on the transitions, conserving energy, without being late.
 Some parts of a transition may be real steep and easier to push, this is often better than trying to prove to your mates you can ride it, as energy conservation really does count.

 Once at a stage, I find it is better to go down at an average pace, as it pays to learn the lines than to give it death (which you ain’t going to be able to do on all five Stages anyway) it’s better to be quick and paced than flat out, blowing and crashing, it’s Enduro not DH!
 Lots of the timed stages will have pedally sections in, there’s really no point giving these the flat out treatment in practice too, you will only knacker yourself out, save it for the race.

-Seeding/Qualifying UK Gravity Enduro has this on the saturday after 3pm, this consists of going up to Stage 5 (which usually ends in the arena) and giving it full beans to get your riding position for the following day.
+UK Gravity Enduro has this on the saturday after 3pm, this consists of going up to Stage 5 (which usually ends in the arena) and giving it full beans to get your riding position for the following day.
 If you come in 5th in your category, you will be 5th rider down in your category on race day, unless you are Elite, as they go fastest last.
 Your seeding time will be added onto your overall time the next day to make up your final position.
 Qualifying on the saturday can (as there is a lot less risk) break the norm with the pack situation if there’s a short transition to it, as you may not need a drink or tools just to go up to ride one Stage and back, I feel a lot more at ease without a pack on, so quite often don’t bother with it for seeding.
 Your fuel is also a major factor in Enduro, you wouldn’t run a Ferrari on shitty old diesel, so get some good carb loading and lots of fluids on board a few days prior and during the whole weekend.

 Seeding is also great to find out if you need to tinker with your bike, suspension set-up, tyre pressures, gears etc, remember the set-up should be in the middle of what you think is too hard/soft when it comes to suspension and tyre pressures, getting a kind of in-between set up for the overall of the whole loop.
 Usually after Seeding you will be given your Stage start times for the following day, this is where your white duct tape comes in handy.
 Stuck on the top tube, you can write your Stage start times in permanent marker, so you’re not pissing about getting something out of your pocket all the time the next day, plus it wont get destroyed by the elements.

-Other Races It’s worth remembering that I am explaining the format here to the UK Gravity Enduro, and others may differ, some may have Seeding on race day, some may not have it at all.
+It’s worth remembering that I am explaining the format here to the UK Gravity Enduro, and others may differ, some may have Seeding on race day, some may not have it at all.
 Plus you may not necessarily have 5 Stages, some Stages may be repeated and (as in the case of the brilliant Mini-Enduros) it can all be done in one day, with practice in the morning and racing in the afternoon.
 Sometimes there is no time limit on the transitions so you can relax, ride up with your mates and race the stages whenever you want (within an over-all time limit).
 If you attend Italian Superenduro races make sure to prepare well as they have huge loops and are allowed to make shuttle runs during training.
 French races are mostly on-sight without any previous training.

-Race Day Basically on race day, the full loop is repeated again, with your transition times hopefully being stuck to, sometimes you might find the organisers make the transition between stage 4 and 5 a bit tighter, just to make things a bit tougher when you’re knackered!
+Basically on race day, the full loop is repeated again, with your transition times hopefully being stuck to, sometimes you might find the organisers make the transition between stage 4 and 5 a bit tighter, just to make things a bit tougher when you’re knackered!
 If you are late for any of the Stages you will receive a one minute time penalty for every minute you are late (some race organisers may not be as strict and may let you slot in) You may have also noticed on the day before that some transitions can be avoided by doing a different route up the hill, but be warned, this can be a disqualifying move, as it’s called Enduro for a reason!

 The great thing about Gravity Enduro is that it is so sociable and you usually end up riding the transitions with the same group of people, just chatting and sharing the days riding stories, it really doesn’t feel like a race till you are on that Stage ready to do your thing.
 I always find, no matter how hard the loop, the day seems to be over in a flash, so make the most of it and ENJOY!